-Bath salts are a must have for those who just love a good, soothing, comforting, and relaxing bath, but that’s certainly not all they’re used for.
+Bath salts are a must-have for those who just love a good, soothing, comforting, and relaxing bath, but that’s certainly not all they’re used for.
 Learning how to use bath salts in the shower opens up a whole new world of aroma, exfoliation, and relaxation.

-Exfoliation Is Important
+Why Exfoliation Is Important

 For younger people, skin turnover can take as little as 4 weeks, but it can take up to 7 weeks as a person ages.
-The very top layer of skin, the layer you see, is called the epidermis.
+The very top layer of the skin, the layer you see, is called the epidermis.

 Benefits Of Exfoliation

 Exfoliation has several benefits.
 Some of these include:

 Cleansing pores – Clogged pores can make skin look uneven and bumpy.
 They may even lead to blemishes.